IntentSoftware/docs/articles/getting-started/welcome/welcome.md

 - **Front-End Infrastructure** - Components, Service Proxies, Models, etc.
 - **Workflow Design** - Workflow Infrastructure, Flow Control Systems, etc.

-The use cases for Intent Architect are really endless.
+The use cases for Intent Architect really are endless.
 A general rule of thumb is **if it can be described, it can be automated**.
 In other words, if a developer can define a way to adequately model their _design intent_, they would be able to create a _Module_ to automate that particular pattern.

 ## No lock-in

 Intent Architect is not a framework or runtime platform.
 It does not inherently introduce any hard runtime dependencies.
 Because it generates and manages code (and the code is written in the same style as a developer - a key principle when creating Modules), there is no dependency on it, and therefore no lock-in.
-Teams may choose to continue building their project without Intent Architect and they would be no worse off had they written the entire codebase by hand.
+Teams may choose to continue building their project without Intent Architect and all the code that was managed by Intent Architect will be no worse off than if it were originally written by hand.

 ## What's Next